 There will be a supply washing up liquid, a general disinfectant or bleach cleaner and the usual supply of toilet rolls, paper towels and t-towels.
 There will be hand soap in the properties, but not hand sanitiser, so we suggest you bring your own.
-These items will be new, disinfected or rotated accordingly.
 Alternatively, you may choose to bring your own cleaning items and for your own peace of mind, you may feel more secure, if you give any items which you will be using, an additional clean and disinfect, prior to using them.

 Bed Linen / Towels

 In order to reduce cross contamination, we ask that at the end of your stay, you strip the duvet cover, pillowcases and sheets from your bed and place them in the white bags provided.
-We also ask you to place your towels & t-towels in a separate white bag.
+We also ask you to place your towels & t-towels in a separate bag.
 The housekeeper will strip pillow protectors and mattress protectors / duvets and they will be washed, steamed, or disinfected and rotated.

-We ask you to load the dishwasher prior to your departure and put it on a full cycle, with as many of the plates, dishes, bowls, glasses, mugs, cutlery & utensils as will fit safely.
+We ask you to load the dishwasher prior to your departure and put it on a full cycle, with as many of the plates, dishes, bowls, glasses, mugs, cutlery & utensils that you last used, as will fit safely.
 The housekeeper will unload the dishwasher, as one of the last cleaning tasks which is carried out.